-- 9.1.1.1 Customers with conventional meters are billed as follow:- - (a) An availability charge is payable on all properties (irrespective of the category), where a connection to the electricity network is possible, but not in use. - (b) Two part tariff: - i.
+- 9.1.1.1 Customers with conventional meters are billed as follows:- - (a) An availability charge is payable on all properties (irrespective of the category), where a connection to the electricity network is possible, but not in use. - (b) Two part tariff: - i.
 Basic monthly charge (R/month).
-The basic charge is determined by the category within which the consumer's tariff circuit breaker size falls, i.e. 0 to ii.
+The basic charge is determined by the category within which the consumer's tariff circuit breaker size falls, i.e. 0 to 32A, 33A to 63A and 64 to 80A for single, and 0 to 32A; 33A to 63A and 64 to 80A for three phase. - ii.
 Energy rate (c/kWh).
 The energy rate is charged on an inclining block tariff per unit based on the number of kWh consumed which is determined as follows:-